 As similar as they seem to the human eye, ants come in numerous different species, shapes, and sizes.
 There are over 10,000 different species of ants, and most of them have distinct habits, behaviour, and characteristics.
 For their small size, these little creatures seem to thrive in Australia.
 In a publication from 1999 it’s estimated that 1275 species live here and the number seems to be increasing.
 It looks like ants love it here, because 15% of all discovered species can be found on the continent.

 Avid social insects, ants populate most of the world.
 It’s estimated there are 10 quadrillion ants walking on Earth right now.
 These industrious pests can easily turn into a problem for the common Australian home owner.
 They tend to expand their numbers at a staggering rate and before you know it, they’ll transform your home into their new permanent residence, unless you do something about it.
-But don’t worry – Fantastic Pest Control is here to help.
+But don’t worry, we specialise in ant infestation control and we are here to help.
 We’ll present 5 common types of ants you might have to deal with, and pest proofing tips so you won’t have to.

 Facing a black ant infestation can be a nuisance you would want to avoid by any means.
 Although black ants don’t carry diseases themselves, they can cross-contaminate when they march across food or your kitchen.